verajosemanuel/SwimTheDataLake/content/post/2018-01-09-spanish-my-package-finally-on-cran.md

 ![spanish package hex](/images/logo.png)

-Finally, my package was ready for submission on CRAN and now it's published!
+Finally, my package "spanish" was ready for submission on CRAN and now it's published!

 Not a great piece of work, just a place to gather a bunch of functions that I was unable to find anywhere else because are related to spanish data.